rvailleux/presentations/W3C_WebRTC_Workgroup_Update/slides.md

 - Anyone can be a W3C member (membership fees apply :))
   - Browser Editors
   - End-users Solution providers
-- Any member can propose for a new standardcd ??
+- Any member can propose for a new standard
 - A standard will succeed only if it is elaborated collectively
 - The working group leaders are making sure the consensus is going forward and reached before publication of a news standard.